Homotopy in Exact Categories: Weak factorisation Systems and Model Structures

 with $c\in C$, there exists a morphism $h:B\rightarrow C$ such that the following diagram commutes

-We denote the class of all morphisms which have the left-lifting property with respect to $\mathcal{C}$ by $\;^{\llp}\mathcal{C}$. \\ Dually one defines the morphisms having the right lifting property with respect to $\mathcal{C}$.
+We denote the class of all morphisms which have the left lifting property with respect to $\mathcal{C}$ by $\;^{\llp}\mathcal{C}$.
+Dually one defines the morphisms having the right lifting property with respect to $\mathcal{C}$.
 The class of all such morphisms is denoted $\mathcal{C}^{\llp}$. \end{defn}

 The following is straightforward